mika314/mika314.github.io/mics/game-ideas.md

 * Dying planet
 * Each playthrough builds on the last
 * Everything grows
-* Everything has a Cost
-* Everything has a price
+* Everything has a Price
 * Everything is Too Little
 * Everything is connected
 * Evolve